Why Choose Burlington?

-The city of Burlington is located on the north coast of Lake Ontario, sandwiched between Oakville and Hamilton.
-Burlington currently has around 20 different developments ranging from high-rise condos, townhouses, to single-family homes.
-However, the main demand for the Burlington real estate market has been mid to high rise condo developments.
-The city has been attracting a lot of young professionals who are looking for condos with building amenities common to downtown Toronto but don’t want the hustle and bustle of the city.
+Burlington is located on the north coast of Lake Ontario, sandwiched between Oakville and Hamilton.
+Burlington currently has around 20 different developments ranging from high-rise condos, townhouses to single-family homes.
+However, the main demand for the Burlington real estate market has been mid to high-rise condo developments.
+The city has been attracting many young professionals looking for condos with building amenities common to downtown Toronto but doesn’t want the hustle and bustle of the city.

 Lakefront Condos in Burlington

-Like a majority of other cities along the waterfront, the majority of the new condos in Burlington are close to the water – where the demand for condos is greatest.
+Like most other cities along the waterfront, the majority of the new condos in Burlington are close to the water – where the demand for condos is greatest.
 The views are great in this city, and every developer knows that too.
 Below are some of our favorite picks that are coming to Burlington, Ontario.

 Now, let’s talk about the prices of condos in this city.
-In 2019, the average selling price of condos in this location is almost $392,000.
-The selling price per square foot is at $603.
+In 2019, the average selling price of condos in this location was almost $392,000.
+The selling price per square foot is $603.
 For rental, the average price is $2,100.

-If one of your main concerns is getting in and out of Toronto on a daily basis, take a look at new listings in Glendor Towns.
+If one of your main concerns is getting in and out of Toronto daily, look at new listings in Glendor Towns.
 Not only are these Burlington new condos near the Go station and the QEW for transit, but they also have a clean and modern vibe to them.
 These Burlington homes start around 1400 sq. ft. all the way to 2000 sq. ft. and most of them have a driveway with a garage.
-This property development, while not on the water, intersects with Brant Street and a quick drive south leads you right into Burlington’s downtown and harbor.
+While not on the water, this property development intersects with Brant Street, and a quick drive south leads you right into Burlington’s downtown and harbor.

-Over the past year, there has been a lot of development when it comes to entertainment in the Burlington area.
+Over the past year, there has been a lot of development in entertainment in the Burlington area.
 While it’s nowhere near the world-class entertainment you can search in downtown Toronto, it’s far from what it used to be.
 Burlington downtown is centered around Brant Street, and it has evolved into a city hotspot with some really great restaurants and available activities.
-Rust BistroBar is a modern chic restaurant and MYTHOS Greek Cuisine is arguably Burlington’s best Greek food at a good price.
+Rust BistroBar is a modern chic restaurant, and MYTHOS Greek Cuisine is arguably Burlington’s best Greek food at a good price.
 Residents enjoy these establishments in the city.

-Bronte Creek Park is the largest park in Burlington with so many fun activities.
-You can enjoy outdoor swimming in the pool, fishing in the creek, discover and find the over 180 species of birds, enjoy the maple syrup festival, and camping.
+Bronte Creek Park is the largest park in Burlington, with so many fun activities.
+You can enjoy outdoor swimming in the pool, fishing in the creek, discovering and finding over 180 species of birds, enjoying the maple syrup festival, and camping.
 It’s a great place to unwind and enjoy the outdoors near your Burlington new condo or home.
-If the outdoors isn’t your thing, Burlington neighbourhoods have some good shopping malls you can search within the city.
+If the outdoors isn’t your thing, Burlington neighborhoods have some good shopping malls you can search within the city.

-Residents of condo units can also access a list of different festivals in these neighbourhoods.
+Residents of condo units can also access a list of different festivals in these neighborhoods.
 Burlington Ribs fest, the largest and best rib in Ontario, Canada, is an annual staple.
-Just recently it celebrated its 25th year and annually it brings in more than 4 million in donations.
-To go with all the delicious ribs and BBQ – the Burlington event has a list of different games, midway rides, face painting, and live music.
+Just recently, it celebrated its 25th year, and annually, it brings in more than 4 million in donations.
+The Burlington event has a list of different games, midway rides, face painting, and live music to go with all the delicious ribs and BBQ.
 People come hundreds of kilometers away to enjoy this fest in Burlington.

-If you want to invest in a Burlington condo, but you want to search for information on specific waterfront development or condo, just reach out and we can give you a hand.
+If you want to invest in a Burlington condo, but you want to search for information on specific waterfront development or condo, reach out, and we can give you a hand.